Fearless Fire Company

 Section 2.
 Notice of any assessment shall be given to all members, and if the assessment is not paid within thirty (30) days, it shall be charged against the member as dues.
 If member does not pay assessment, that member shall be dropped as a member.

-Section 1 – Life and Active members shall have the right of voice and vote on any all business which is or may be brought before any meeting of the Company.
+Section 1 – Charter, Life and Active members shall have the right of voice and vote on any or all business which is or may be brought before any meeting of the Company.
 All members of the Company may attend the open meetings of the Company.

 Section 3.
 The Board of Governors may make temporary suspension not exceeding Three Hundred Sixty Five (365) days for conduct unbecoming a member.